 "Block off times in your schedule for everything from working out to grocery shopping to even laundry," she says.
 "Try to be strict with your schedule and get tasks done when you say you will to avoid feeling overwhelmed and frustrated."

 Add a Drop Zone

 While your end goal should always be to keep things organized, there are simply times when you need to toss something to the side and deal with it later.
 And that's okay!
 Consider creating a drop zone for all of those items you need to organize but simply don't have time to do so yet.

 For mail, Rosenthal suggests you add a paper drop zone near your front door for items such as bills, RSVPs, magazines, and more.
-Consider a few vertical files, separated by urgency: one for must-reads, one for magazines and cards, and another for to-be-shredded or filed in your office.
-This way you are one step closer to organizing those papers, but it's simple enough that you can stick with it when you walk in the door.
+Consider a few vertical files, separated by urgency: one for must-reads, one for magazines and cards, and another to be shredded or organized in the office.
+This way, you are one step closer to organizing those papers, but it's simple enough that you can stick with it when you walk in the door.

 Consider a drop zone anywhere you have an intricate organization system that takes a bit of time to keep up with.
-A basket for to-be-sorted clothes or bin for books that need re-organized can help you avoid cluttered surfaces.Continue to 5 of 5 below.
+A basket for to-be-sorted clothes or a bin for books that need re-organizing can help you avoid cluttered surfaces.Continue to 5 of 5 below.

 05 of 05

 Sometimes, no matter how many closets and pantries you have, it never feels like enough.
 And if you are lacking storage options, it can be difficult to stay organized.
 One way to maximize your available storage is to think vertically.
 Rosenthal suggests getting creative with the spaces you rarely use.
 Whether it's under your bed or atop your cabinets, there is likely some underutilized space you can tap here.